 As mentioned, each transfer of equity is different depending on how many people are involved (addition or removal) and if the property has any outstanding mortgages against it.

 All involved parties will fill forms agreeing to the changes.
 The transfer of equity solicitor will then file the paperwork and send it to the Land Registry.
-There are also Tax Implications if there is an addition of people to the title deeds.
+There are also tax implications if there is an addition of people to the title deeds.

 Approximately it can take four to six weeks, granted the transfer is smooth and owned parties are in agreement.
 Complex circumstances can extend the transfer of equity to more than six months.